-Applicants must submit the Idea Submission Form through the application portal.
+Applicants must submit the Application Form through the portal.
 It will then be evaluated against the eligibility and assessment factors.
-Organizations are encouraged to read both the Program Guide and the Application Guide for the Idea Submission Form before beginning their application.
+Organizations are encouraged to read both the Program Guide and the Application Guide before beginning their application.

 Applicants with significant OCIF funding potential will progress to the next phase and will be required to submit a detailed Business Case.

 Successful applicants who are approved for funding will be required to complete ongoing monitoring and reporting on the funds received during the development phase as well as during ongoing project operations.